billdueber/threach/README.markdown

 ## Use

+    # You like #each?
+You'll love...err..probably like #threach
     require 'rubygems'
     require 'threach'

-    # You like #each?
-You'll love...err..probably like #threach
-    load 'threach.rb'

     # Process with 2 threads.
 It assumes you want 'each'
     # as your iterator.
     (1..10).threach(2) {|i| puts i.to_s}